anti-mony/sushantbansal.me/projects.md

 ## Machine Learning (incl.
 NLP)

 ***Steel Defect Detection*** <i class="fas fa-book-reader"></i>
 I'm now starting to learn object detection in two dimensional images.
-I like to learn by doing, so I'm going to do the Kaggle (https://www.kaggle.com/c/severstal-steel-defect-detection)[https://www.kaggle.com/c/severstal-steel-defect-detection] challenge.
+I like to learn by doing, so I'm going to do the Kaggle [Severstal Steel Defect Detection Competetion](https://www.kaggle.com/c/severstal-steel-defect-detection).
 I'll be looking publicly available notebooks and papers to learn.
 This is exciting.

 ***Aerial Cactus Identification*** <a href="https://www.kaggle.com/antimony18/pytorch-cnn-model" target="_blank"><i class="fab fa-kaggle"></i></a>
 In this project, I tried to identify cacti in the aerial images taken by the research team of VIGIA project in Mexico.
 I was able to achieve an accuracy of *99%* using a Convolutional Neural Network written in PyTorch.
 I used dropouts and early stopping to reduce overfitting.
 The kaggle link will lead you to the kernel.